Got your Land Tax Assessment?

 See our exemption, waivers and relief page for details announced in the 2021 State Budget.

-To advise of land held on trust, or nominate beneficiaries, please use the online Trustee Notification Advice.
+To advise of land held on trust, or nominate beneficiaries, you must use the online Trust Notification Advice.
+If you are unable to submit online please contact RevenueSA for an alternative lodgement method.

 To advise of changes to related corporations or any other matters relating to corporations please email: firstname.lastname@example.org